tendai22/dpans94_ja/app.md

 ##### A.17.6.1.0245 /STRING

-/STRING is used to remove or add characters relative to the “left” end of the character string.
+/STRING is used to remove or add characters relative to the "left" end of the character string.
 Positive values of n will exclude characters from the string while negative values of n will include characters to the  left of the string. /STRING is a natural factor of WORD and commonly available.

 ##### A.17.6.1.0910 CMOVE

 If c-addr2 lies within the source region (i.e., when c-addr2 is not less than c-addr1 and c-addr2 is less than  the quantity c-addr1 u CHARS +), memory propagation occurs.

-Typical use: Assume a character string at address 100: “ABCD”.
+Typical use: Assume a character string at address 100: "ABCD".
 Then after

-    100 DUP CHAR+ 3 CMOVE the string at address 100 is “AAAA”.
+    100 DUP CHAR+ 3 CMOVE the string at address 100 is "AAAA".

 Rationale for CMOVE and CMOVE> follows MOVE.